 Coroplast is a unique blend of durable, affordable, lightweight, and pliable.
-This combination makes it incredibly versatile such that it can be used in all sorts of projects.
+This combination makes it incredibly versatile such that it can be used in all sorts of projects and displays.

 Affordability – Coroplast is the market’s most inexpensive material for outdoor display.
 Printing onto and cutting Coroplast is a straightforward and inexpensive process that doesn’t require highly specialized equipment.

 Lightweight – Transporting, distributing, and displaying Coroplast is complication-free.
 You definitely won’t have to worry about the wall collapsing or anyone losing a toe should it fall.